Skip to content

 It is available as a global high-performance file system on all ULHPC computational systems through a DDN ExaScaler system.

 It is meant to host temporary scratch data within your jobs.
-In terms of raw storage capacities, it represents more than 1.6PB.
+In terms of raw storage capacities, it represents more than 2PB.

-The scratch area is a Lustre-based file system designed for high performance temporary storage of large files.
+The scratch area is a Lustre-based file system that provides high performance temporary storage of large files and is accessible across all cluster nodes.
+Use scratch to store working files and temporary large data files.

 ULHPC $SCRATCH quotas and backup